TotalTechGeek/trident/readme.md

 ### Enabling Templating in the Base Configurations

+*Hey!
+Maybe consider using `$replace` instead of this!*

-While I like how Kustomize separates the templating from the base configurations, I understand that this can be a bit cumbersome, especially if  a `{{name}}` type value is used in multiple places.
+While I like how Kustomize separates the templating from the base configurations, I understand that this can be a bit cumbersome, especially if  a `{{name}}`-like value is used in multiple places.

 So while I encourage you to keep your base configurations as clean as possible, you can enable templating in the base configurations by using the flag `--enableTemplateBase`.